prody/ProDy/doc/plugins/index.rst

 NMWiz GUI
 ===============================================================================

 This section describes NMWiz Interfaces briefly.
-Help on functionality can be obtained by simply clicking on the question marks (:guilabel:`?`) on the graphical user interface.
+Click :guilabel:`Help` on the GUI to get instant help.
 In addition, a tutorial that was developed for an earlier version of the plug-in can be obtained from here:
 :download:`Tutorial <nmwiz/NMWiz_tutorial.pdf>`.